bplv112/wp-easy-share/readme.txt

 == Description ==

-<strong>WP Easy Share</strong> is a <strong>COMPLETELY Free WordPress plugin</strong> is your ultimate solution to your need of adding social share feature on your website.
+<strong>WP Easy Share</strong> is a <strong>COMPLETELY Free WordPress plugin</strong> and is your ultimate solution to your need of adding social share feature on your website.

 It is the perfect plugin for your social share problem on your website.
 Since this plugin is completely free and dynamic you can completely rely on the plugin to provide your the best social share features that you always desired.